matthewrkarlsen/enigma-emulator/README.md

 ## Acknowledgements

-The wiring for each wheel of the Enigma was obtained from the [Enigma Wiring](https://www.cryptomuseum.com/crypto/enigma/wiring.htm) page of the Crypto Museum.
+The wiring for the wheels and reflectors of the Enigma was obtained from the [Enigma Wiring](https://www.cryptomuseum.com/crypto/enigma/wiring.htm) page of the Crypto Museum.
+Similarly, this page contains information on the 'notch' and 'turnover' details of each wheel.

 This [Enigma details](http://users.telenet.be/d.rijmenants/en/enigmatech.htm#steppingmechanism) page was critical in the replication of the original design, since it explains the stepping mechanism very